factorhouse/kpow-streams-agent/README.md

 ## Configuration

-The `StreamsRegistry` `Properties` contains configuration to create a producer that sends streams data to the internal kPow topic.
+The `StreamsRegistry` `Properties` contains configuration to create a producer that sends snapshots to the internal topic.

 The StreamsRegistry configures its own Serdes, you do not need to set them.